Associate of Science in Nursing

 - The ASN student applying to the clinical core should review and sign the functional abilities form.
 The signature implies the student can meet the physical needs to support the physical duties required of a nursing student.

-- Prior to applying to the nursing program clinical core, students must meet with the financial service representative at the respective campus to discuss program costs.
+- Prior to applying to the nursing program clinical core, students must meet with a financial service representative to discuss program costs.
 This advising session will be documented in the student application packet.

 The general education transfer courses for the nursing foundational core must meet the same NAU admissions criteria.